Skip to main content

 Admission Requirements

-• Significant quantitative research experience outside of the classroom, beyond basic data collection or data entry
+• Quantitative research experience outside of the classroom, beyond basic data collection or data entry

-• Computational/quantitative background, including a combination of the following coursework or demonstrated skills: statistics, advanced mathematics, quantitative research methods, R, Python
+• Computational/quantitative background, including a combination of the following coursework or demonstrated skills: applied statistics and math, quantitative research methods, computer programming (for example, R and/or Python), use of GIS technologies

 • Prior coursework, background and/or research interests in the area of geospatial analytics

 • For international applicants: IBT TOEFL score ≥ 80 overall (18 in each section), IELTS score ≥ 6.5 on each section, Duolingo English ≥ 110.
+We will not consider applicants who do not meet these minimum scores.
 Scores are not required for citizens of these countries or who have completed at least one year of full time study at U.S. college or university

 Supporting Documents